Billye Talmadge: Gab n' Javas

-Public Education
+Public education

 Expanding education to the general public included lectures and talks to church groups or on the radio, as well as letters to editors in newspapers and publications, often under pseudonyms.
 At this time in the late 1950s, the DOB offices began to receive large amounts of letters both domestically and internationally bearing a wide range of reactions to their work.
 Only the officers of the organization had to publicize their first and last names, which led Talmadge to use the Welsh spelling of her name, Billie Tallmij, as a way of protecting her identity.
 Talmadge made several public appearances, notably traveling to speak in Estes Park, Colorado at their request, in order to help foster a better understanding between the local community and lesbian college students on a nearby campus.
 The Ladder, the DOB's newsletter bearing several of Talmadge's own writings, was widely quoted in the legal briefings leading to the Supreme Court One, Inc. v.
 Olesen decision that determined homosexual writings did not violate obscenity laws.

-In 1960 Talmadge helped organize the Daughter of Bilitis National Convention in San Francisco.
+In 1960, Talmadge helped organize the Daughters of Bilitis National Convention in San Francisco.
 The convention was advertised in the Ladder, which contained certain rules of entry, including a mandatory dress code requiring skirts.
-Talmadge has been labeled an “accommodationist” due to her part in encouraging lesbians to wear clothing which did not make them easily identifiable.
+Talmadge has been labeled an "accommodationist" due to her part in encouraging lesbians to wear clothing which did not make them easily identifiable.
 At the time, laws prohibiting people from appearing in public in apparel customarily worn by the opposite sex were in effect in certain areas of the United States.

 Following the national convention, Talmadge became heavily involved in the formation of the Los Angeles chapter of the DOB.
 Talmadge invested a significant amount of time and personal income into fostering growth in the DOB, taking the title of Vice President in 1958.
 Talmadge phased out of activity with the Daughter of Bilitis in 1965 as it became more focused on political ideology rather than helping individuals.
 Following her affiliation with the DOB, Talmadge pursued more counseling training with another group of homosexual activists.
 She continued trying to educate gay and lesbian youth to find the humor in terrible situations, believing that laughter was often the best way to combat trauma.

 Talmadge became a personal friend of Dr. Evelyn Hooker, one of the pioneers of studies on homosexual men which argued that homosexuality was not a mental disorder.
 Talmadge could not get Dr. Hooker to perform similar studies on lesbians due to how the connotations of a woman studying homosexual women would impact Hooker's professional reputation and the validity of her previous work.
 Instead, Talmadge worked to coordinate and participate in the first Kinsey Institute studies on lesbians.